slack-samples/deno-announcement-bot/README.md

   the channel settings if necessary.

 ### Datastores

 This app uses two datastores: for `announcements` and for `drafts`.

 Definition files for these can be found in `datastores/`.
-To use a datastore, an app needs to have `datastore:write`/`datastore:read` scopes, which you can see are present in this app's `manifest.ts` file.
+To use a datastore, an app needs to have `datastore:write`/`datastore:read` scopes, which are present in this app's `manifest.ts` file.

 ## Testing